David-Else/zen-typescript-starter-project/README.md

 Use the NPM scripts via the Visual Studio Code interface or command line.

-Typical use might be run 'compile-typescript-watch' to start compilation.
+Typical use might be run 'start-typescript-development' to start compilation, testing, and linting.
 This will continuously convert all newly edited TypeScript files to .js files in the same directory.
 Use the recommended Visual Studio Code settings below to make the compiled .js files invisible in the editor.

 ### Live Preview